ll7/carla-falsification/documentation/Optuna_Optimization.md

 1. Open mysql with pivileged user
 In my case I insall MySQL-DB and create a user with a password and with pivileges to create/ write/ read and update db's.

-2. Create a New Datebase
+2. Create a New Datebase:

     CREATE DATABASE IF NOT EXISTS example;